BelgianBiodiversityPlatform/python-dwca-reader/README.rst

 .. code:: python

     from dwca import DwCAReader
-    from darwincore.utils import qualname as qn
+    from dwca.darwincore.utils import qualname as qn

     # Let's open our archive...
     # Using the with statement ensure that resources will be properly freed/cleaned after use.